HandsOnDataViz/book/organize/public-private/tutorial.md

 # Public or Private Data?

-Some of the free web-based data visualization tools featured in this book require you to make your information publicly available.
-Check each tool carefully and decide whether it is appropriate for public or private data.
+Many of the free web-based tools in this book require that your publicly share your data.
+Check each tool and decide whether it is appropriate for your data, which may have some privacy restrictions.

-Be careful not to share private data that you are responsible for keeping confidential, such as individual-level health records or student records.
-In some cases, individual-level private data may be publicly shared if it is aggregated (sorted into larger groups) and anonymized (with individual-level details removed).

-more to come. . .
+In some cases, individual data privacy is protected by law, but a government agency may aggregate (sort into larger groups) or anonymize (remove personally identifiable details) data to make it public.
+For example:

+- Individual-level census data is private for about 70 years, but the US Census Bureau publicly releases anonymous data for aggregated areas (such as census blocks, tracts, towns, etc.)
+- Patient-level health records are private, but public health officials share town- and county-level health data.
+- Student-level education data is private, but school districts and state agencies publicly share grade-level and school-level data.

+In other cases, individual data is not private.
+For example:

+- When individuals contribute to political campaigns, most US and state laws require that the donor name, address, and amount is public data.
+- When an individual buys home in Connecticut, the owner's name, address, purchase amount, and other details about the home are public data.